Stem-cell therapy: Joint repair

-Muscle repairs
+Muscle repair

 Stem cells have successfully been used to ameliorate healing in the heart after myocardial infarction in dogs.
 Adipose and bone marrow derived stem cells were removed and induced to a cardiac cell fate before being injected into the heart.
 The heart was found to have improved contractility and a reduction in the damaged area four weeks after the stem cells were applied.

-A different trial is underway for a patch made of a porous substance onto which the stem cells are "seeded" in order to induce tissue regeneration in heart defects.
+In 2007, a trial was underway for a patch made of a porous substance onto which the stem cells are "seeded" in order to induce tissue regeneration in heart defects.
 Tissue was regenerated and the patch was well incorporated into the heart tissue.
 This is thought to be due, in part, to improved angiogenesis and reduction of inflammation.
 Although cardiomyocytes were produced from the mesenchymal stem cells, they did not appear to be contractile.
 Other treatments that induced a cardiac fate in the cells before transplanting had greater success at creating contractile heart tissue.

-Recent research, such as the European nTRACK research project, aims to demonstrate that multimodal nanoparticles can structurally and functionally track stem cell in muscle regeneration therapy.
+2018 research, such as the European nTRACK research project, aims to demonstrate that multimodal nanoparticles can structurally and functionally track stem cell in muscle regeneration therapy.
 The idea is to label stem cells with gold nano-particles that are fully characterised for uptake, functionality, and safety.
 The labelled stem cells will be injected into an injured muscle and tracked using imaging systems.
 However, the system still needs to be demonstrated at lab scale.